 Text can be added to video sequences based on "layers."
 The idea is to run two clips at the same time, one having the video and the other having the text.
-In order for the clip lying at the back to be visible, the text layer except for the actual text must be made transparent transparency properties and background keying.
+In order for the clip lying at the back to be visible, the text layer except for the actual made transparent text must be transparency properties and background keying.
 Playing one clip on top of another is referred to as "superimposing," often called matting or keying in television and film production [1].
 Text in video frames can be classified as scene text and caption text.
 Scene text is text that occurs naturally in the 3-D scene being recorded and is distorted by perspective projection.
 Caption text comprises 2-D strings that are superimposed on to the video frame during the editing stage of production.
-Caption text is often referred to as overlay text, artificial text or superimposed text [2].
+Caption text is often referred to as overlay text, artificial text or superimposed text [2, 3].
 Scene texts appear as part of the captured scene, like store signs, street tags, and shirt logos.
 Text overlays are superimposed on top of the scenes, and include video titles, news anchor names, and sport scores.

-This paper describes a real-time system that overlays acquired data on a digital video signal.
+This paper describes a real-time device that overlays acquired data on a digital video signal.
 The project involves the design, development, and testing of several major components and interfacing them into a functional unit.
 The objective is to obtain useful physical parameters such as temperature value, power dissipated by a display, and zoom level of a camera and overlay them over a video signal in real time before sending them to the display.
+This device will enhance the capabilities of the Portable EVA Visual Inspection Tool (PEVIT) that is being developed at Johnson Space Center.
+This Non-destructive evaluation (NDE) inspection tool is for use during Extra Vehicular Activities (EVA) to allow visual on-orbit inspection of external Shuttle and International Space Station (ISS) structures in hard to reach areas.
+This capability becomes of increased importance as the orbiter fleet ages and the ISS grows in size.
 The overall system structure is shown in Figure 1.
-The black box that carries the NTSC video signal to the display device was configured to contain a video text overlay module to allow for text overlay, an LCD controller to support the LCD display and a microcontroller to allow data acquisition and serial communication.
-The major components of the system are: a CCD camera with an analog NTSC video output, devices that perform text overlay and analog-to-digital conversion, and the liquid crystal display (CCD) panel.
-Based on the system requirements, the initial components were CK3900 Analog NTSC video camera, the PD064VT4 TFT-LCD display panel, and the microMODUL-8051 SBC controller board, the BOB-3 overlay module, and the SFD064VT4-ADV the LCD controller, which perfectly interfaces with the PD064VT4 display.
+The black box that carries the NTSC video signal to the display device was configured to contain a video text overlay module to allow for text overlay, a controller to support the Liquid

+Crystal Display (LCD) panel and microcontroller to allow data acquisition and serial communication.
+The major components of the system are: a Charge Couple Device (CCD) camera with an analog NTSC video output, devices that perform text overlay and analog-todigital conversion, and a LCD panel.
+Based on the system requirements, the initial components were CK3900 Analog NTSC video camera, the PD064VT4 TFT-LCD display panel, and the microMODUL-8051 Single Board Computer (SBC) controller board, the BOB-3 overlay module, and the SFD064VT4-ADV the LCD controller, which perfectly interfaces with the PD064VT4 display.

-Figure 1.
-Overall system block diagram
+Fig. 1 Overall system block diagram